-The IP address of an intermediate device if the configuration server is on a different LAN segment from the switch.
+The IP address of an intermediate device if the configuration server is on a different LAN segment from the device.

-- After the switch acquires an IP address, the autoinstallation
+- After the device acquires an IP address, the autoinstallation

-process on the switch attempts to download a configuration file in
+process on the device attempts to download a configuration file in

 the following ways:

-- If the switch does not locate a hostname.conf file, the autoinstallation process sends three unicast TFTP requests for a network.conf file that contains the switch’s hostname-to-IP-address mapping information.
-If these attempts fail, the switch broadcasts three requests to any available TFTP server for the file.
+network.conffile that contains the device’s hostname-to-IP-address mapping information.
+If these attempts fail, the device broadcasts three requests to any available TFTP server for the file.

-- If the switch fails to find a network.conf file that contains a hostname entry for the switch, the autoinstallation process sends out a DNS request and attempts to resolve the switch's IP address to a hostname.
+network.conffile that contains a hostname entry for the device, the autoinstallation process sends out a DNS request and attempts to resolve the device's IP address to a hostname.

-- If the switch determines its hostname, it sends a TFTP request for the hostname.conf file.
+- If the device determines its hostname, it sends a TFTP

-- After the switch locates a configuration file on a TFTP server, the autoinstallation process downloads the file, installs the file on the switch, and commits the configuration.
+- After the device locates a configuration file on a TFTP server, the autoinstallation process downloads the file, installs the file on the device, and commits the configuration.

 Configuring Autoinstallation of Configuration Files (CLI Procedure)